corsis/PortFusion/README.markdown

 PortFusion is a minimalistic, cross-platform, transport-layer distributed reverse / forward proxy for TCP released under GPLv3.

-It is damn small, optimized for maximum throughput and ease of use.
+It strives for the smallest source code size while delivering maximum throughput and near zero overhead.
+It makes the most of each platform by tapping into their unique capabilities and offers a new and intuitive interface.

 ## Notice